capaj/socket.io-rpc/readme.md

 * for AngularJS
 * for node

+Client side library has to be installed via [JSPM](https://github.com/jspm/jspm-cli).

 #Simple example
 Folder with example can be run after installing all dependencies like this in the simple-example folder: